-28.3.3 NFS with Kerberos
+34.3.3 NFS with Kerberos

 To use Kerberos authentication for NFS, Generic Security Services (GSS) must be enabled.
 Select Enable GSS Security in the initial YaST NFS Server dialog.
 You must have a working Kerberos server to use this feature.
 YaST does not set up the server but only uses the provided functionality.
-If you want to use Kerberos authentication in addition to the YaST configuration, complete at least the following steps before running the NFS configuration:
+To use Kerberos authentication in addition to the YaST configuration, complete at least the following steps before running the NFS configuration:

-- 1. Make sure that both the server and the client are in the same Kerberos domain.
-They must access the same KDC (Key Distribution Center) server and share their krb5.keytab file (the default location on any machine is /etc/krb5.keytab">/etc/krb5.keytab).
-For more information about Kerberos, see Book "Security Guide", . - 2.
+- Make sure that both the server and the client are in the same Kerberos domain.
+They must access the same KDC (Key Distribution Center) server and share their krb5.keytab file (the default location on any machine is /etc/krb5.keytab).
+For more information about Kerberos, see Book "Security Guide", Chapter 6 "Network Authentication with Kerberos". - 2.
 Start the gssd service on the client with systemctl start rpc-gssd.service. - 3.
 Start the svcgssd service on the server with systemctl start rpc-svcgssd.service.